(prav a STAT in)

 Vitamin K Antagonists (eg, warfarin): HMG-CoA Reductase Inhibitors may enhance the anticoagulant effect of Vitamin K Antagonists.
 Monitor therapy

 As reported in short-term trials; safety and tolerability with long-term use were similar to placebo.

 Central nervous system: Headache (2% to 6%), fatigue (4%), dizziness (1% to 3%)

 Gastrointestinal: Nausea (≤7%), vomiting (≤7%), diarrhea (6%), heartburn (3%)

 Genitourinary: Cystitis (interstitial; Huang 2015)

-Hepatic: Increased transaminases (>3x normal on two occasions: 1%)
+Hepatic: Increased serum transaminases (>3x normal on 2 occasions: 1%)

 Neuromuscular & skeletal: Myalgia (2%)